|Rewards Rating:||4.1 / 5|

 Beyond its Mastercard benefits, the Instacart card lacks many ongoing perks.
 While that’s typically the case with most no-annual-fee cards, a handful of competing cards offer a bit more ongoing value via monthly or annual credits or exclusive discounts.

 For example, the Blue Cash Everyday® Card from American Express offers a solid rewards rate on U.S. supermarket, gas station and online retail purchases as well as monthly streaming service credits worth up to $84 per year in cash back.
-Upon enrollment, you’ll earn $7 back each month after you use your card to spend $12.99 or more each month on an eligible subscription to The Disney Bundle, which includes Disney+, Hulu, and ESPN+.
+Upon enrollment, you’ll earn $7 back each month after you use your card to spend $9.99 or more each month on an eligible subscription to The Disney Bundle, which includes Disney+, Hulu, and ESPN+ (subject to auto renewal).
 While that may not sound like a ton of money, keep in mind that it would typically take at least $1,680 in spending with the Instacart Mastercard to earn $84 in cash back (assuming you were earning 5% back on all those purchases).

 No Intro APR offers

 Unlike some no-annual-fee cash back and rewards cards, the Instacart Mastercard doesn’t offer an introductory APR on purchases or balance transfers that would allow you to pay off a balance over time while avoiding interest.
-Instead, should you have a balance on your card at the end of a billing cycle, you’ll have to pay the ongoing variable APR of 19.49% to 28.24%.
-This rate is pretty high, so interest charges can add up quickly on the card, making it less-than-ideal if you sometimes need to carry a balance or are looking for a way to pay down existing debt more efficiently.
+Instead, should you have a balance on your card at the end of a billing cycle, you’ll have to pay the ongoing variable APR of 20.24% to 28.99%.
+This rate is pretty high, so interest charges can add up quickly on the card, making it less than ideal if you sometimes need to carry a balance or are looking for a way to pay down existing debt more efficiently.

 How does the Instacart Mastercard compare to other cards?